 Which Type of Windows Should You Consider?

 Look for Triple Pane windows containing argon gas and a low thermal emissivity coating.
-Many home builders in Edmonton prefer to put in lesser quality double pane windows lacking the low thermal emissivity coating as they save money on their bottom line, but make these triple pane windows a necessity.
+Many home builders in Edmonton prefer to put in lesser quality double pane windows lacking the low thermal emissivity coating as they save money on their bottom line, but seek out a window company in Edmonton that you can trust and make these triple pane windows a necessity.

 The reasons for argon gas and low thermal emissivity is because argon gas is heavier than air thus, reduces airflow and convection, thereby it reduces heating loss in the winter.
 The low thermal emissivity helps keep heat out of your home in the summer as it reflects harmful UV rays that not only heat up your house, but also results in the fading of furniture and flooring.